bs2kbs2k/smlinux/README.md

 ## **What about distros other than Debian or Arch?**
-*Developed under Bodhi 5.1 and tested under Slax so should work automatically on Ubuntu and Debian.
+*Developed under Bodhi 5.1 and tested on a Slax virtual machine so should work automatically on Ubuntu and Debian.
-Arch Fedora OpenSuSE confirmed working by users.*
+Arch Fedora OpenSuSE confirmed working by users.
+Please test and report other distributions!*

 Paste the command string recccommended below for your distribution directly into a terminal before running smlinux.  smlinux only installs dependendencies automatically during the very first installation; if you wish to trigger installation again run `smlinux depends` or append ` --depends` to `smlinux update` or `smlinux build`.
 If your distribution needs additional dependencies not listed here, please let me know their names so I can add them.